vmware/vic-product/docs/user_doc/vic_vsphere_admin/mgmt_network.md

 #### Create VCH Wizard

-If you set a static IP address and gateway on the management network, optionally enter the routing destination as a comma-separated list of CIDRs.
+If you set a static IP address and gateway on the management network, optionally enter a comma-separated list of CIDRs in the **Routing destination** text box.

 For example, enter `192.168.3.0/24,192.168.128.0/24`.

 #### vic-machine Option